Background pattern

 1. What is FML and what is it used for

-FML eye drop is indicated for the treatment of non-infectious inflammatory processes of the palpebral and bulbar conjunctiva (transparent membranes covering the eye), the bulging transparent membrane at the front of the eye (cornea) and the anterior segment of the eye, which respond to corticosteroids.
+FML eye drops are indicated for the treatment of non-infectious inflammatory processes of the palpebral and bulbar conjunctiva (transparent membranes that cover the eye), the transparent membrane of the anterior part of the eye (cornea), and the anterior segment of the eye, which respond to corticosteroids.

 2. What you need to know before starting to use FML